 Holidaying with a baby is very different to how we used to spend our time.
 Even while I was pregnant, we would attraction hop, trying to see as much of the area as we could.
 Now, our pace of travel is much slower.
-For our first trip away with Baby, we searched for a number of Norfolk weekend breaks, aiming for somewhere quiet but with a few baby-friendly, dog-friendly attractions.
+For our first family holiday, we searched for a number of Norfolk weekend breaks, aiming for somewhere quiet but with a few baby-friendly, dog-friendly attractions.

 So we settled on an AirBnB in Lessingham.
 Lessingham is a tiny village, with just one pub and a primary school: it’s so small in fact, that the post box is a local attraction.
 We reached the cottage and spent an hour or so unpacking.
 Then we hit the beach.
 Our closest beach was Cart Gap Beach, only a five minute drive from the cottage.